 - Students receiving need-based scholarship aid will usually be expected to assume loan and work obligations as part of a self-help package determined annually by the Office of Student Financial Services.
 Students may decline or request changes to the amounts of their loan and work if funds are available and their demonstrated need level allows.

-- Outside awards received from federal and state programs may result in a dollar-for-dollar reduction in Alumni and Friends, MLK or Posse Scholarship funds.
-Outside awards received from non-governmental sources, even if based on criteria exclusive of need, will first be used to reduce the need-based self-help (loan and/or work) used to meet institutional financial need and then the grant components of the student's need-based award.
+- Outside awards received from federal and state programs may result in a dollar-for-dollar reduction in Alumni and Friends, MLK, Fein or Posse Scholarship funds.
+Outside awards received from non-governmental sources, even if based on criteria exclusive of need, will first be used to reduce the need-based self-help (loan and/or work) used to meet institutional financial need, any unmet federal financial need, and then the grant components of the student's need-based award.
 Students receiving need-based or merit-based aid will not be permitted to keep outside awards in excess of the total cost of attendance.

 The above policy will be applied to outside awards received by any Brandeis student regardless of class year.
 All awards should be reported in writing to the Office of Student Financial Services.

 - All students must reapply for financial aid each year.
 Students receiving any type of federal aid must file the Renewal Free Application for Federal Student Aid (FAFSA), which can be filed online.
 Students receiving need-based scholarship funds from Brandeis must also complete the CSS/Financial Aid PROFILE and provide copies of student and parent tax returns.
 The university may also require verification of certain application items including, but not limited to, the student's academic year residence status and the enrollment of siblings at other postsecondary undergraduate institutions.
-The filing date for applying for renewal of financial aid is April 25.
+The filing date for applying for renewal of financial aid is the last Friday in April.
 Late applicants will only be considered for scholarship if funds remain available.

 Although it is expected that financial assistance will be continued each year of the student's undergraduate enrollment, the form and/or amount may change in subsequent years to reflect changes in financial need, federal and university funding, and other circumstances.
 An increase in the amount of loan in the financial aid package should be anticipated.

 - Upperclass students who wish to apply for financial aid for the first time must file the FAFSA and the CSS/Financial Aid PROFILE as well as submit copies of student and parent tax returns.
 The university may also require verification of certain application items including, but not limited to, the student's academic year residence status and the enrollment of siblings at other postsecondary undergraduate institutions.
-The filing date for applying for financial aid is April 25.
+The filing date for applying for financial aid is the last Friday in April.
 Late applicants will only be considered for scholarship if funds remain available.

 - First-year students who receive any type of federal aid must file the FAFSA before any aid can be credited to their student account.
 First-year students who receive need-based scholarship funds from Brandeis must also provide copies of student and parent tax returns.
 The university may also require verification of certain application items including, but not limited to, the student's academic year residence status and the enrollment of siblings at other postsecondary undergraduate institutions.